privateprep/coding-space-website/src/pages/programs/experience-level.md

         fgColor: "#9de2dd"
         textColor: "#264548"
         heading: Students will
-        mdContent: >-
+        mdContent: |-
           * Receive an introduction to coding

-          * Engage in a variety of STEM activities that get them thinking like an engineer
+          * Engage in a variety of STEM activities
+          * L﻿earn to think like an engineer!
     rightComponent:
       - type: textOnly
         textAlign: center